ColinOrr/colinorr.github.io/_posts/2015-07-27-continuous-delivery-tips.md

 ## Tip #2: Don't marry your CI platform

-Continuous integration platforms like [TeamCity]() provide all sorts of fancy features to entice you into a long term relationship.
+Continuous integration platforms like [TeamCity][4] provide all sorts of fancy features to entice you into a long term relationship.
 They can detect the type of project in your source code and automatically build it, provide runners for every testing framework known to mankind, even publish your libraries to package